+There’s never been a better time to swap your world atlas for a road atlas and holiday closer to home.
 Whether you fancy a coastal retreat, a city break or a rural trip - the UK has it all.
-In fact, there’s never been a better time to put the passport away and discover what the UK has to offer.
+So put the passport away and discover all the brilliant, beautiful and bustling places the UK has to offer.

 Tempted to get behind the wheel?
 These are our top tips for your next staycation.